joshbegley/nyt-latest/README.md

 `Anthropic insists on limits on how its technology is used and could be labeled a supply chain risk if it fails to accept the military’s demands.`\
 https://nytimes.com/2026/02/24/us/politics/pentagon-anthropic.html

 **J.J.
-McCarthy, the Vikings’ quarterback pursuit and what we've learned at the NFL combine**\
+McCarthy, the Vikings' quarterback pursuit and what we've learned at the NFL combine**\
 `Vikings coach Kevin O'Connell expressed confidence in McCarthy's trajectory, but the team is still looking to add competition for him at QB.`\
 https://nytimes.com/athletic/7068874/2026/02/24/jj-mccarthy-vikings-nfl-combine-kevin-oconnell-rob-brzezinski/